-If you’re looking to visit Oahu’s Haiku Stairs, also known as the Haiku Stairs, be sure to follow these travel tips:
+If you’re looking to visit Oahu’s Haiku Stairs hike be sure to follow these travel tips:

 - The stairs are closed to the public, so you’ll need to find a way to get up there.
-One option is to heaven hike the steep mountain trail and then find your way to the stairs.
+One option is to heaven-hike the steep mountain trail and then find your way up the stairs.

 - Bring a map, and know your route ahead of time.
 There are a lot of twists and turns on this hike, so it’s important to be familiar with the path.

 - The heaven Hawaii hike is relatively difficult, so be prepared for a challenging climb.